-Summary: This Long Beach Health Officer Order (Order) amends and supersedes the Order issued on May 29, 2020 (Prior Order) to control the spread of the Novel Coronavirus (COVID-19) within the City of Long Beach (City).
+Summary: This Long Beach Health Officer Order (Order) amends and supersedes all Prior Safer at Home Orders (Prior Orders) issued by the Long Beach Health Officer to control the spread of the Novel Coronavirus (COVID-19) within the City of Long Beach (City).
 This Order also amends, clarifies, and continues certain terms of the Prior Order to ensure continued physical distancing and person-to-person contact is limited to reduce the rate of transmission of COVID-19.
-This Order is issued to comply with Executive Order N-33-20 and N-60-20 issued by Governor Gavin Newsom, and any State Health Officer Orders and guidance issued thereto, to align with California's COVID-19 Resilience Roadmap (Resilience Roadmap).
+Changes from the previous Order are highlighted.